atzoriandrea/atzoriandrea.github.io/_pages/about.md

 ---
 permalink: /
-title: "About me"
+title: "About"
-excerpt: "About me"
+excerpt: "About"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---
+Andrea Atzori was born on October 8, 1994 in Cagliari (Italy).

-I’m a Ph.D.
-Student in the Department of Mathematics and Computer Science at University of Cagliari, Cagliari, Italy. <br>
+He is currently pursuing the Ph.D. degree in Computer Science with the [Artificial Intelligence and Big Data laboratory](https://aibd.unica.it/) (AIBD - Department of Mathematics and Computer Science), University of Cagliari, Italy.
+His research interests include machine learning, fairness and privacy in biometric systems and explainable AI.
+He received a Bachelor's (108/110) and a Master's degrees (Cum Laude) in Computer Science from University of Cagliari, Italy, in 2019 and 2021, respectively.

 During my time as a Ph.D. student, I am blessed to be mentored and supervised by <a href="https://www.unica.it/unica/page/en/mirko_marras">Dr. Mirko Marras </a> and
 <a href="https://unica.it/unica/en/ateneo_s07_ss01.page?contentId=SHD30371">Prof. Gianni Fenu</a>.